OxWell School Survey: Frequently Asked Questions from Parents

 Q3: What are the topics of the questions in the survey - will my child be asked about things they aren't aware of?

 Some of the questions in the survey are about sensitive topics.
 However, with this concern in mind, the survey questions have been selected to be age-appropriate, to ensure that children and young people are only asked about things that they are likely to already know about.
-The survey version for school years 4-7 does NOT include clinical measures of mental health (which can be quite negative) or ask questions about the vulnerable behaviour associated with adolescence.
+The survey version for school years 4-7 does NOT include clinical measures of mental health or ask questions about the vulnerable behaviours associated with adolescence.
 Instead the survey for pupils in years 4-7 includes a measure of mental wellbeing (WEMWBS), so that children are asked to say how much they agree with positive statements like "I've been feeling good about myself".

-Pupils in years 12 and 13 or at Further Education Colleges (over 16 years old) are also asked at least one question about smoking, alcohol, drugs, and gambling, and one question about Adverse Childhood Experiences.
+Students in years 12 and 13 or at Further Education Colleges (over 16 years old) are also asked about gambling, exposure to suicide (friends or family), sexual relationships, and about Adverse Childhood Experiences.

 Q4: Can I see the full list of survey questions before I decide whether my child takes part?

-We do not send survey links to parents or provide the full list of questions because we do not want pupils to have seen the questions before they complete the survey.
-The survey is anonymous because we want children and adolescents to give honest responses to the questions and not think too hard before answering.
-However, we do understand the concern of parents (we are parents too) and we have provided information on the content of the survey in the presentation for pupils (see link above) and in the response to Q3 above.
-If you have concerns about survey questions on specific topics then we would be grateful to hear from you and willing to discuss those questions with you (email@example.com).
-Parents/carers should notify the school if for any reason they are still concerned and do not want their child to take part.
+We do not send survey links to parents or provide the full list of questions because most pupils will see only a limited number of the questions.
+However, we do understand the concern of parents and we have provided information on the content of the survey in the presentation for pupils (see links on the main page) and in the response to Q3 above.
+If you have concerns about survey questions on specific topics then we would be grateful to hear from you and willing to discuss those questions with you (firstname.lastname@example.org).